Build your first AI agent

 The example includes a form linked to the start event, allowing you to submit requests ranging from simple questions to more complex tasks, such as document uploads.

-Step 2: Configure connector secrets
+Step 2: Configure the AI Agent connector

 AWS_BEDROCK_ACCESS_KEY: The AWS Access Key ID for your AWS account able to call the Bedrock Converse API.AWS_BEDROCK_SECRET_KEY: The AWS Secret Access Key for your AWS account.